St. Johns Wort

 How to make St. Johns Wort tincture

-To make your own St. Johns Wort tincture, gather 6 cups of St. Johns Wort blossoms, when the blossoms are open but before they fade.
-It’s best to pick them in the morning, after the dew has dried but before the sun touches the plants.
+To make your own St. Johns Wort tincture, gather 6 cups of St. Johns Wort blossoms when the blossoms are open but before they fade.
+It’s best to pick them in the morning after the dew has dried but before the sun touches the plants.

 The vodka will turn ruby red within a few minutes of contact with the flowers.
-This is the hypericum (there are actually several hypericums in St. Johns Wort.) and is considered the active ingredient in St. Johns Wort, although herbalist believe that the whole plant acts in synergy to create the beneficial healing effects.
+This is the hypericum (there are actually several hypericums in St. Johns Wort.) and is considered the active ingredient in St. Johns Wort, although herbalists believe that the whole plant acts in synergy to create the beneficial healing effects.

 Shake the jar of St. Johns Wort tincture whenever you think of it over the next 4 to 6 weeks.

 Strain out the blossoms reserving the liquid.
 Squeeze the flowers as much as possible to retain as much of the liquid as you can.
-Pour into coloured glass bottles.
+Pour into colored glass bottles.
 Cap and seal.
 Label the jars and date them.
 St. Johns Wort tincture, when stored in a cool, dry place, in a dark bottle, will keep for many years.

 The dose for St. Johns Wort tincture is 1 tsp. of tincture in a 1/2 glass of cold water.
 Drink at bedtime.
 If you are taking it for pain, take it 3 or 4 times a day.
-It doesn’t just stop you from feeling pain but actually heals the inflammation and nerve centres that hurt.
+It doesn’t just stop you from feeling pain but actually heals the inflammation and nerve centers that hurt.

 While there is much talk of St. Johns Wort creating sun sensitivity with long term use, we’ve found that it has the opposite effect, protecting from the harmful effects of sun exposure due to the antioxidant effect of the flavonoids.
 You’ll have to decide for yourself whether St. Johns Wort causes YOU problems in the sun, or speak to your health professional.